stevearc/pypicloud/doc/topics/configuration.rst

 ``none`` - Return a 404

-See :ref:`fallback` for more detail on exactly how each fallback option will function.
+See :ref:`fallback_detail` for more detail on exactly how each fallback option will function.

 ``pypi.fallback_url``